David-Cary/undoable-edits/README.md

 For non-array objects, use `UndoableRecordHandler` as the proxy handler.
 That takes in the following optional constructor parameters:
  - `onChange`: Each time the object is modified via proxy the resulting undoable action will get passed on to this function.
  - `deep`: If set to true attempting to access an object property of the target will result in an undoable proxy of said object.
- - `arrayHandler`: This lets you specify the handler for any array proxies created as part of the above deep property access.
-If left undefined this will simply be an `UndoableArrayHandler` with the same `onChange` and `deep` properties and a reference back to this handler.

 You can use the above special proxy properties to rename the proxied object's properties, like so:
 ```
 const proxy = createUndoableProxy({}, new UndoableRecordHandler())